EdinZiga/MushroomClassificationWithR/README.md

 # Mushroom Classification With R
   Based on dataset gotten from Kaggle, including 23 columns and roughly 8000 rows.
-The goal was to classify if a mushrooms was poisonous or eidable.
+The goal was to classify if a mushrooms was poisonous or edible.
   Kaggle Dataset - https://www.kaggle.com/datasets/uciml/mushroom-classification